Why We Walk

 The Walk for Reconciliation is designed to transform and renew the very essence of relationships among Aboriginal peoples and all Canadians.
 It sounds so simple, but just the act of gathering and walking and sharing our stories can join us all in a shared commitment to creating a new way forward in our relationships with each other.
 Our future depends on being able to simply get along, respecting each other for the unique gifts we bring.

 On September 22, communities and individuals from across British Columbia proved that ‘Namwayut — We Are All One is not just a phrase but a sign of social change.
-Braving the heavy rain to express the determination in rebuilding the relationships between Aboriginal peoples and all Canadians, the Walk for Reconciliation was well attended by 70,000 people, including over 300 teams.
+Braving the heavy rain to express the determination in rebuilding the relationships among Aboriginal peoples and all Canadians, the Walk for Reconciliation was well attended by 70,000 people, including over 300 teams.
 Among those in attendance included National Chief of the Assembly of First Nations Shawn Atleo, Dr. Bernice King, Dr. Martin Luther King’s daughter, Vancouver Mayor Gregor Robertson, and a delegation of notable government officials and First Nations leaders.

 The meaning behind the Walk for Reconciliation

-Originally conceived as a healing between Aboriginal peoples and all Canadians, in light of the legacy of Indian residential schools, the Walk for Reconciliation is a new way forward.
+Originally conceived as a healing among Aboriginal peoples and all Canadians, in light of the legacy of Indian residential schools, the Walk for Reconciliation is a new way forward.
 That said, the Walk is for everyone; it is a walk for peace.
 It is a chance to reconcile our differences, and our own hearts, for the better good.

 The 4 km walk began at Queen Elizabeth Plaza with singing, traditional blessing and speeches from Reconciliation Canada partners and supporters, including a speech from keynote speaker Dr. Bernice King.